sreejagangapuram/Sreeja-Gangapuram/_posts/2022-11-09-createperformancetaskplanning.md

 title: Create Performance Task Outline/Planning
 ---
 ## App or Webpage Ideas Brainstorming
-- A study app: an app that allows students to organize/plan their homework tasks, tests, quizzes, due dates.
-It can also have a timer to keep them on track.
+- A study app
 - A workout planner/tracker

-## Ideal App Idea
+- Wordle Game

+## Wordle Game
+- Similar to the New York Times "Wordle"
+- Normal mode:
+    - 6 tries to guess
+        - Blue: letters are in the word, not correct space
+        - Green: letters are in the word, and in the correct space
+        - Grey: letters are not in the word
+    - A word is five letters
+- Second mode: change number of letters, change allowed guesses, set a time limit, do specific genres or topics
+- Ideas to implement
+    - add hints: gives letters that are in the words, reveals one
+    - stats/scores after every few games
+    - clear the screen
+- Knowlege needed: webpage, user input, animations, keyboard

-## Aspects of the App Idea
+## A Study App
-1.
-2.
-3.
+- Description
+    - An app that allows students to organize/plan their homework tasks, tests, quizzes, due dates
+- Aspects
+    - Have a timer to keep students on track for homework.
+        - Pomedero Technique
+    - Have a calender to be used as a planner.
+Add dates and days.
+Color code all classes.
+    - A to-do list
+    - Motivational quotes
+    - A daily scheduler
+    - A weekly scheduler
+- Ideas to implement
+    - syncing with other apps, such as canvas.

-## Questions to answer
+## Questions

-What are all the technical requirements for the project?
-- Row 1: Program Purpose and Function
-- Row 2: Data Abstraction
-- Row 3: Managing Complexity
-- Row 4: Procedural Abstraction
-- Row 5: Algorithm Implementation
-- Row 6: Testing

 What can you design now?
 - I can start working on an outline.